azmainadel/azmainadel.github.io/_posts/2020-07-07-sfc-certification.md

 comments: true
 ---

 Hello everyone.
-This will be my walkthrough on how I got the SFC certificate.
+This will be my walkthrough on how I got the SFC™ certificate.

 ## Scrum